limscoder/react-present/README.md

 ## Create your presentation

-Fork and clone the repo, then:
+Clone the repo, then:

     > npm install
-    > cp -r ./presentations/example ./presentations/{your-presentation-directory}
+    > cp -r presentations/example {your-presentation-directory}
     > npm run build-dev {your-presentation-directory}

 Navigate to `http://localhost:9001` in your browser.
-Make changes to `{your-presentation-title}/slideList`, and they should be hot-loaded into your browser whenever you save.
+Make changes to `{your-presentation-directory}/index.js`, and they should be hot-loaded into your browser whenever you save.

 ## Create your slides

 Slides are normal React components that can be written with JSX and ES6.
 You're free to include whatever markup and styles you'd like.

-Include and order slides within `{your-presentation-title}/slideList`.

 I recommend using [glamorous](https://github.com/paypal/glamorous) to style slides, but CSS can also be imported from within slide source code.